siddhant385/flask-phishing/Readme.md

 + HAVE A NICE PHISHING

 ## If you want to host this site (without Port Forwarding) (Recommended)
+### If you want to host to pythonanywhere look this [blog](https://siddhant385.github.io/blog/p/flask-phishing/) https://siddhant385.github.io/blog/p/flask-phishing/
 For Supported Hosting Platforms see below
 + Different Hosting Platforms support different procedures know yours
 + You will need a Hosting Platform which supports sqllite